NHS 119 – British Sign Language (BSL) Service

 This is a summary of why NHS 119 collects your personal information, how it may be used and your rights.

-To provide you with assistance with booking or enquiring about a COVID-19 test or vaccination through our NHS 119 service, we will collect information about you to help us identify you.
+To provide you with assistance with booking or enquiring about a COVID-19 and/or Flu vaccination through our NHS 119 service, we will collect information about you to help us identify you.

 We will record the information you provide us and store this on a computer system.